-I believe most women would consider their face one of the most important areas to keep healthy and young looking.
+I believe most women would consider their faces one of the most important areas to keep healthy and young-looking.
 This is one that I share a lot about because quality skincare does work and can make a difference in how a woman looks and feels about herself.
 The key here is to find a product line that works for you and keep using it for the rest of your life.
 And, you better be using a daily sun protection product!

 Another thing that helps keep skin looking young is taking supplements that target skin health.
 Vitamin C can help to reduce flaky skin, as well as keep it clear.
 There are also some combo supplements that help with skin, nails, and hair.

 Though I am not an advocate for drastic cosmetic surgery, I do believe that some women can greatly benefit from minor procedures like botox for lip wrinkles, peels, collagen injections, etc. This, of course, is a personal choice and one that normally comes with a hefty price tag and potential side effects.
 Consider carefully what you’re willing to do to look younger.

 Your eyebrows are one of those facial features that can make your face look younger or, unfortunately, older.
 Fuller, more natural-looking eyebrows are synonymous with youth and being carefree.
 Though you may not be able to bring back the exact look you had in your teens, you can take care of what you’ve got.
 First of all, don’t over-pluck or wax your brows.
 In fact, for a more youthful look, try to let them grow out some before doing any shaping work.
 I recommend having a pro reshape them to get a nice template you can keep up.
 Enhance them with an eyebrow product that matches your natural color.